indepth-dev/community/files/en-us/tutorials/react/visualize-data-in-react-with-d3.md

 ### Sizing and Responsivity

 Sizing charts can be difficult.
-Because we want to exactly position our data elements, we can’t utilize our usual web development tricks that depend on responsive sizing of <div>s and <spans>.
+Because we want to exactly position our data elements, we can’t utilize our usual web development tricks that depend on responsive sizing of `<div>` and` <spans>`.

 If you’ve read through many D3.js examples, you will know that there is a common way of sizing charts.

 ![](https://images.indepth.dev/tutorials/react/vizualize_data_d3_5.png)

 ### Explanation of above-mentioned image
-- Wrapper is the extent of the chart, and the dimensions of the <svg> element.
+- Wrapper is the extent of the chart, and the dimensions of the `<svg>` element.
 - Bound contains the data elements, but excludes margins and legends.
 - Margins determine the padding around the bounds.

-We have to split up our wrapper and bounds boxes because we want to know their exact dimensions when building a chart with <svg>.
+We have to split up our wrapper and bounds boxes because we want to know their exact dimensions when building a chart with `<svg>`.

 ```javascript
 const chartSettings = {